Skip to main content

 • Include a sitemap.xml file

-Website standards compliance also contributes to better search engine optimization (SEO).
 Search engines favor well-structured, standards-compliant websites because they are easier to crawl and index.
-Clean code and proper use of HTML tags enhance the visibility of a website's content to search engines, improving its ranking in search results.
-Additionally, websites that follow standards tend to load faster and perform better, which are crucial factors in SEO.
-Therefore, compliance with web standards can significantly boost a site's search engine performance, driving more organic traffic.
+Therefore, compliance with web standards can significantly boost a site's search engine rankings, thus driving more organic traffic.

-HTML5 has a number of tags to give structure to a page and therefore clues to the search engines.
+HTML5 has added number of elements to give structure to a web page and thus help search engines and browsers better understand the web page and it's content.
 In a simplified description, the structure of the site means the <header> tag is at the top, the <main> is in the middle, and the <footer> is at the bottom of the page.

 <!DOCTYPE html>